dart-lang/site-www/src/_guides/language/extension-methods.md

 }
 ```

-For example, here’s how you might implement an extension of the `String` class:
+For example, here's how you might implement an extension on the `String` class:

 <?code-excerpt "extension_methods/lib/string_extensions/string_apis.dart"?>
 ```dart